m1lhaus/woofer/README.md

 	sip.setapi('QVariant', 2)
 	...

-*Note that from now whenever PyInstaller will package any PyQt4 script, it will set API v2 as default!*
+*On Linux, the file will be likely in `.../dist-packages/...` folder.
+Note that from now on whenever PyInstaller will package any PyQt4 script, it will set API v2 as default!*

 You also need to provide VLC libraries to build standalone distribution.
 Woofer has been tested with VLC 2.1x libraries, but any newer version should be fine.
-Download and extract VLC Media player (ZIP package) to `.\libvlc` folder.
-Of course not all VLC files are needed.
-To delete unnecessary files, run Woofer.
-Woofer should now locate our local VLC binaries in `.\libvlc` folder and loads them into memory.
-Now all needed .dll files are held by operating system, so when you try to delete `.\libvlc` folder, only necessary files held by OS will remain (dirty but simple solution).

-Now when you have all packages installed and LibVLC core libraries prepared, you can run `.\build\build_win.py` script.
+Download and extract or install VLC Media player.
+You need to provide paths to `libvlc.dll`, `libvlccore.dll` and `./plugins` folder in `build.py` script.
+All these files should be located in VLC root/installation directory.
+When you have all packages installed and VLC core files linked, you can run `.\build\build.py` script.
 Result will be stored in `.\build\release` directory.

 ## Future work

-- Linux binary distribution
 - save/load playlists
 - automatic application updates
 - media streaming (live broadcasts)